-When it comes to academic writing, there are different types of home assignments that can evaluate students’ knowledge in a subject.
+When it comes to academic writing, there are different types of home assignments that can evaluate students’ knowledge of a subject.
 However, it is not a secret that composing a deductive essay is an extremely challenging task, especially if one barely understands what deduction is.
 For sure, students encounter different forms of essay writing, but not all of them require deductive reasoning.
-Without it, your essay is deemed to failure because the primary task of composing deductive essays is to appeal to logics and valid assumptions.
+Without it, your essay is deemed to fail because the primary task of composing deductive essays is to appeal to logic and valid assumptions.

 Working on deductive essay topics can be compared with solving a puzzle.
 Therefore, you must ensure that you provide enough supporting details for the reader to properly understand what you want to state.

 If you question yourself, “What is a deductive essay,” you should focus on collecting all possible ideas on the given topic, find some similarities and differences in reasoning, weigh ideas against one another, and then make your logical conclusion.

 In deductive writing, students should know about three components that constitute this type of essay.
 The primary one is a premise – the key idea, which forms the basis of your deduction.
 Depending on your topic and the professor’s instructions, you can have one or multiple premises.
 The second component is your supporting claim (evidence).
 You should present some observations, analysis of research claims, etc. The third component is the conclusion.
 You should get back to the subject matter and summarize your premise about the chosen topic.

 Here is a vivid example of three major components of deductive reasoning.
 It can be compared with deductive reasoning in mathematics: If A=B, B=C, then A=C.

 - Premise.
 All people have cells in their bodies.

 - Evidence.
 All cells have DNA.